 - Humour – Audiences love humour, so try to include a humorous anecdote or phrase, where appropriate.

-If you follow these tips and put forth your best effort, the end result should be a speech that listeners will respond to positively.
+If you follow these speech writing tips and put forth your best effort, the end result should be a speech that listeners will respond to positively.